jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 ```
 GET "/api/courses/get/{id}"
 ```
 The endpoint returns the course with the requested ID.
 Each course when first created is stored in the database is assigned a unique ID.
 In order to use this endpoint the user has to provide the id as a path variable in the URL (in the {id} section) when making the GET request.
-The endpoint returns back a CourseResponse object in a JSON output format.
+The endpoint returns back a CourseResponse object in a json output format.
 **Note: you must be an admin, student or lecturer to get course by id**

 Example input: